Ryangwaite/AWS-SAA-C02-Course/README.md

 - Auto Assign IPv6 address
   - For this to work, the subnet and VPC need an allocation of addresses.

 ### 1.5.5.
-VPC Routing and Internet Gateway
+VPC Routing, Internet Gateway and Bastion Hosts

 VPC Router is a highly available device available in every VPC which moves traffic from somewhere to somewhere else.
 Router has a network interface in every subnet in the VPC.
 Routes traffic between subnets.

 Route tables defines what the VPC router will do with traffic when data leaves that subnet.
 A VPC is created with a main route table.
 If you don't associate a custom route table with a subnet, it uses the main route table of the VPC.

 If you do associate a custom route table you create with a subnet, then the main route table is disassociated.
 A subnet can only have one route table associated at a time, but a route table can be associated by many subnets.

 #### 1.5.5.1.
 Route Tables

 When traffic leaves the subnet that this route table is associated with, the VPC router reviews the IP packets looking for the destination address.
 The traffic will try to match the route against the route table.
 If there are more than one routes found as a match, the prefix is used as a priority.
 The higher the prefix, the more specific the route, thus higher priority.
 If the target says local, that means the destination is in the VPC itself.
 Local route can never be updated, they're always present and the local route always takes priority.
 This is the exception to the prefix rule.

 #### 1.5.5.2.
 Internet Gateway

 A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc.)

 - Regional resilient gateway attached to a VPC.
 - One IGW will cover all AZ's in a region the VPC is using.